Coleslaw3557/lohp-maze/host_audio_design_spec.md

 Responsibilities:
 - Establish and maintain WebSocket connections with remote hosts.
-- Handle incoming WebSocket messages from remote hosts.
+- Handle incoming WebSocket messages from remote hosts, including trigger events.
 - Send audio stream data and control messages to remote hosts.
+- Relay trigger events to the appropriate components for processing.

 ## 3. Modifications to Existing Components